 Now that that the 21st Century IDEA is law, it’s essential that federal agencies begin immediately planning their website modernization to accommodate the short-term, time-sensitive requirements of the legislation, while keeping in mind the longer-term impact.

-By December, agencies should have a prioritized plan of action and list websites slated for modernization in 2020.
-In addition, all websites in 2019 development should comply with the specifics of the mandate regarding accessibility, usability, scalability, and consistency and compliance with the GSA U.S. website standards.
+All website development must now comply with the specifics of the mandate regarding accessibility, usability, scalability, and consistency, and compliance with the GSA U.S. website standards.

 Modernization will not be easy.
 Achieving the goals outlined by the legislation is not possible with legacy CMS platforms.
 The most effective way for executive agencies to achieve the website modernization requirements is to utilize a modern CMS, which provides the added values of lower administrative costs and reduced reliance on IT and developers.

 With so many digital applications, forms and services needing to be redesigned and upgraded, federal agencies are currently working with vendors to initiate these transformations.
-Brightspot is the only out-of-the box CMS that can provide federal agencies the tools to make this transition quickly and successfully.
-As a leader in digital CX for the private sector, powering properties for global brands such as Johnson & Johnson and Politico, we’ve developed an offering that exceeds even the highest standards.
+Brightspot offers these out-of-the box to provide federal agencies the tools to make this transition quickly and successfully.
+As a leader in digital CX for the private sector, powering properties for global brands we’ve developed an offering that exceeds even the highest standards.

-Created as a result of the insights and experiences gained from launching hundreds of websites for some of the world’s largest companies, Readymade-G is a platform that combines enterprise power with publishing speed.
-The offering was designed exclusively to help federal agencies meet the aggressive deadlines set forth by the legislation.
+Brightspot for Government was designed exclusively to help federal agencies meet the aggressive deadlines set forth by the legislation.
 The turnkey solution allows rapid modernization with no reliance on developers or IT.
 We work closely with our customers to understand their requirements and build those expectations into our future updates, ensuring we have real-world needs built into the system.